 How long will our glaciers survive?

 Our project is about the glacier melt process.
 We want to show, how dangerous glacier melt for the world is and how we can reduce glacier melt on long terms.
-In this occasion, we did also interviews with three scientists and went to the Aletsch Glacier, the largest glacier in the Alps.
+In this occasion, we did also interviews with three scientists and went even on an field trip to the Aletsch Glacier, the largest glacier in the Alps.